mccollam/hdp-weblogdemo/README.md

 * access_log - Web access logs
 * error_log - Web error logs

+If you want to generate a larger log to show more data within the tables, the 'generate_large_log.py' script is useful for this.
+It can be configured by editing the values at the top of the file, but by default will produce a ~600MB log file with 30 days' of simulated data.

 Cleaning up
 -----------
 Once you are finished, run 'cleanup.sh' to remove any generated log and hive data and prep the environment for the next time.
 (Not cleaning up won't cause any issues, but will cause you to have older data already in the hive tables when starting next time.)